codejnki/craft-bot/README.md

 ## History

 I originally wrote `craft-bot` using the Python Discord client.
 But Python isn't my strongest skill set, and I was getting annoyed by dev workflow related things.
 So I rewrote it using C#.

+## Commands

+### Lurk

+The primary role of `Craft Bot` is to lurk in your channels and provide snarky replies based on seeing keywords in the chat text.
+A lurk reply can be constructed of both a text phrase to reply with, and an Emoji to add to the bot reply.
+(I told you this bot was dumb right?)

+As of version `v0.0.5` the lurks are not saved through app restart.
+I expect to have that functionality working by version `v0.0.6`.

+`~lurk list`

+This will `lurk list` all of the lurks that are currently configured.
+The lurks will be listed back to you in the format `key-word|reply-text|emoji`.

+`~lurk add {key-word} "{reply-text}" {emoji}`

+The `lurk add` command will add a new lurk to Craft Bot's list of lurks to look out for.
+The `{emoji}` is optional.

+`~lurk del {key-word}`

+Use `lurk del` command to delete a lurk from Craft Bot's watch list.